 This tree is typically grown in a designated area of the yard because of its mature size and spread.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.

 Features & Attributes

 Evans Cherry is bathed in stunning clusters of fragrant white flowers along the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy cherry red drupes carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The smooth dark red bark adds an interesting dimension to the landscape.